Prednisone oral: Indications, Dosage, & Side effects

 • Relapse:

-• The dose should be continued until complete remission for at least 3 days.
+• Duration: Continue until complete remission for at least 3 days, then adjust to an alternate-day schedule

-• Maintenance therapy for frequently relapsing SSNS:
+• Maintenance Therapy for Frequently Relapsing SSNS:

-Dose in the treatment of Pneumocystis jirovecii pneumonia in HIV-exposed or HIV positive patients:
+Prednisone Dose in the treatment of Pneumocystis jirovecii pneumonia in HIV-exposed or HIV positive patients:

 • Infants and Children: